Base relative URL in Chrome & Edge

 </html>

 And it works with no problem.
-But if you see the page source in Chrome & Edge, here’s how the
+But if you check the page source in Chrome & Edge, here’s the destination the

 It’s different in Firefox & Safari: https://mori79.github.io/images/